codepath/android_guides/Extended-ActionBar-Guide.md

 ### Configuring the ActionBar from a Fragment

 Configuring the action bar from a fragment is very similar to how it's done from an activity, with a couple small differences.
 By default, Android assumes that fragments don't want to contribute items to the action bar.
-When a fragment actually wants to add items to the action bar, it needs to tell Android about this by calling `setHasOptionsMenu(true)` in it's `onCreate()` method:
+When a fragment actually wants to add items to the action bar, it needs to tell Android about this by calling `setHasOptionsMenu(true)` in its `onCreate()` method:

 ```java
 @Override